jaypaulb/Canvus-Go-API/PRD.md

   - Use `GORM` or `sqlc` for ORM/database interaction if required
   - Follow all conventions in @10-golang-coding-standards.mdc
 - **Release cadence:** SDK will be updated twice a year, aligned with MT Canvus releases

+---

+## SDK Abstractions & Utilities

+See [Abstractions.md](./Abstractions.md) for a detailed description of planned SDK abstractions, utilities, and advanced features.

+## MCS API Feature Requests

+See [MCS-Feature-Requests.md](./MCS-Feature-Requests.md) for proposed improvements and suggestions for the MCS API.